GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

   }
 %}

+{% Video src="video/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/ftbCjSLOjAJ669qJK9ur.mp4" %}

 ### Custom cursor pop-up

-This demo shows how you could you use `popup` to promote a `canvas` to the top layer and use it to show a custom cursor.
+This demo shows how to use `popup` to promote a `canvas` to the top layer and use it to show a custom cursor.

 - Promote `canvas` to top layer with `defaultopen` and `[popup=manual]`.
 - When other pop-ups are opened, hide and show the `canvas` pop-up to make sure it's on top.